avalonmediasystem/react-structural-metadata-editor/README.md

 3. Start the development server

 ```
-yarn start
+yarn dev
 ```

 Open up a browser and navigate to: http://localhost:3001/.
-Hot reloading via `webpack` is enabled, so you'll see live updates in the browser during development.
+Hot reloading via `webpack-hot-middleware` is enabled for the Node.js server implemented with Express.js, so you'll see live updates in the browser during development.

 ### Development

 All development should be done in the `/src` directory.

-The `/demo` directory contains the demo application entry point `index.html` file, and mocks Avalon consuming the SME component.
+The `/demo` directory contains the demo application entry point `index.html` file, and mocks a host application consuming the SME component.

 If you'd like to try out a new development feature before merging your code into `master`, create a new branch, ie: `my-new-feature`, and push your branch to `https://github.com/avalonmediasystem/react-structural-metadata-editor`.
 See the [Deployment](#user-content-deployment) section below on how to import from either `master` or your own feature branch.